rehierl/node-tree-outliner/1-1-0-relations/2-0-core-definitions.md

 In the context of this discussion, all relations are binary relations (i.e. each has only two sets of elements `S1` and `S2`) over a single set of elements `S` (i.e. `S1` and `S2` are both equal to the same set `S`, i.e. a homogenous relation).
-That is, each relation in the context of this discussion is an endo-relation.
+That is, the focus of this discussion is on endo-relations.

 * `R := (S1,S2,G) := (S,S,G) := (S,G)`
 * `R(s1,s2)` is true, if `((s1,s2) in G)`